 Property, plant and equipment and capital work in progress are stated at cost of acquisition or construction net of accumulated depreciation and impairment loss (if any).
-All significant costs relative to the acquisition and installation of property, plant and equipment are capitalised.
-Subsequent costs are included in the asset's corving the property or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be to the Company and the cost of the item can be measured reliably.
+All significant costs relating to the acquisition and installation of property, plant and equipment are capitalised.
+Subsequent costs are included in the asset's account or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be to the Company and the cost of the item can be measured reliably.
+The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when reliably.
 The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be to the Company and the cost of the item can be measured reliably.
-The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be to the Company and the cost of the item can be measured reliably.
-The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be a separate asset.
+The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be a separate asset as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will be a separate asset as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item can be measured reliably.
+The carrying amount of the replaced part is depressed as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item can be measured reliably.